danbev/learning-crypto/notes/tuf.md

    --outdir repo \
    --metadata-url file:///$PWD/repo/metadata
 ```
-Now, after that command has been run there will have been a changes to
+After that command has been run there will have been a changes to
 `repo/metadata/timestamp.json`:
 ```console
 $ cat repo/metadata/timestamp.json